Kravataf/BubbleScript/README.md

 call sum(2,3); # returns 5
 ```
-this is a simple function which returns the sum of 2 numbers. to run the function make sure to use 'call'
+This is a simple function which returns the sum of 2 numbers, if you want the function to return a value once called, use `return()`.
+Then use `call` to call the function!